MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ## Sampling profiling

-Sampling profiling is useful for an initial analysis of code performance.
+Sampling profiling is useful as an initial analysis of code performance.
 You can perform sampling profiling in Visual Studio Code on AL code.

 To start sampling profiling, you must choose `Sampling` as the `profilingType` in the `launch.json` configuration file.
 And then the `executionContext` property must be set to `Profile`, because debugging is not supported while running sampling profiling.